 Router: The router is usually supplied by your internet service provider, it connects your office to the internet (Extranet).
 In the case that you are not making use of an ISP, the router can also be used to create an internal network (Intranet) for communications and data transfer.

 Switch: The switch provides connectivity to devices in a wired network connection setup with the use of ethernet cables.

 Ethernet Cable: is the networking hardware used to connect devices on a network

-Access Point: The access point is the hardware used to generate electronic magnetic waves which are used for connections in Network devices.
+Access Point: The access point is the hardware used to generate electronic magnetic waves that are used for connections in Network devices.
 Sometimes they are inbuilt with the router and sometimes they are standalone.
 The stand-alone Access points are more powerful and manageable than inbuilt AP.